kir-dev/pek-infinity/.github/copilot/Memory-Bank/architecture/01-auth-system.md

 3. For each instance:
    - BFF needs to call instance.getGroup({ id: "abc" })
-   - BFF looks up instance JWT from cache: "enterprise-acme:jwt"
+   - BFF looks up instance JWT from cache: "worker-acme:jwt"
    - BFF gets policy hints from cache: ["GOD in engineering"]
    - BFF calls instance API with:
      {